KennethThNg/Project/README.md

 The Hillary Clinton email controversy arising from the use of private email server for official communications during her tenure as Secretary of State hit the headline of the media in 2015.
 However the content of the emails was not covered properly and reading relevant information related to it remains a difficult task.
 The goal of this project is to get some insight from the sensitive and sometimes confidential information publicly available on [Kaggle](https://www.kaggle.com/kaggle/hillary-clinton-emails).
 What was the Hillary's network?
 Did she use a private server in order to hide illegal actions?
 Is Hillary the only one responsible of the controversy?
 Questions are limitless, but we will focus more specifically on three points which we consider to be the base for any analysis.
 The first is related to the creation of the Hillary's network (integrating subjects importance, dates and world events) based on the metadata of the messages.
 The second step required is to classify messages in clusters.
 Finally, we decide to include geographical position to find out the most important subjects discuss in some regions and to understand if some regions appear to be more in the core of United States and if so for which context.

 # Research questions

 ## General questions
-- with who Hillary exchanges emails? (network)
+- with whom does Hillary exchange emails? (network)
-- what is the frequency exchanges in general ? according to these people?
+- what is the frequency exchanges in general? according to these people?
-- which countries are most addressed ?
+- which countries are most addressed?
 Are some ignored?
-- what are the main subjects ? according to countries ? according to people?
+- what are the main subjects? according to countries? according to people?

 ## Technical questions
 - How can we properly clean the data (handle with rawText)?
 - How can we find the country that the mail is addressed?
 - How can we define the main subjects (define the categories of interest)?
-- Which visualization tools shall we use for countries lexicography fields? for network representation? for exchange frequency? for addressed countries? etc
+- Which visualization tools shall we use for countries lexicography fields? for network representation? for exchange frequency? for addressed countries? etc...

 # Dataset